 Act of Valor.
 A cartel member runs to a door only for an explosive entry charge to blast it into his face.

 The Yakuza.
 Robert Mitchum's character discovers his friend has betrayed him.
-He knocks on the door of his office and pretends to the bodyguard who answers the door that he's come round for a casual chat with his friend.
+He knocks on the door of his office and pretends to the bodyguard who answers that he's come round for a casual chat with his friend.
 When the bodyguard unhooks the chain lock, Mitchum slams the door open, pinning the bodyguard against the wall, then fires his gun into the door, killing him.

 In "Jane Austen's Mafia!" when Vincenzo Cortino gets a job promotion he happily rushes home to tell his family the good news, as he opens the door he accidentally squishes his son Tiny Anthony comically flattening him.